szewaiyuen6/determined/examples/inference/README.md

   support for cross trial metric aggregation
   - We use the term trial here because it is currently the only contruct we have to run a job.
 Ideally, we will have more generic task / actor construct that better fits what we are actually trying to do here.
+- Hacky set up.
+The only way to pass in value is via hyperparameter when the values we need are clearly not hyperparameters (e.g. rank, num_replicas)
+- We must use a searcher when we are not really searching.
+Arguments like max_length, metrics are not relevant but we need to fill them out nonetheless.